BlueBrain/nexus/src/main/paradox/docs/tutorial/getting-started/quick-start/index.md

 A public organization named **tutorialnexus** is already created for the purpose of this tutorial.
 All projects will be created under this organization.
 @@@

 The following command should list the organizations you have access to.
-The **tutorialnexus** orgnization should be listed and tagged as non deprecated in the output.
+The **tutorialnexus** organization should be listed and tagged as non-deprecated in the output.

 Command
 :   @@snip [list-orgs-cmd.sh](../assets/list-orgs-cmd.sh)